European shares set for weekly loss but Syngenta soars

 "The news about Syngenta is a sign that the recovery in Europe is under way," said Vaccari.

-Today's European research round-up RCH/EUROPE (Additional reporting by Danilo Masoni; Editing by Ralph Boulton)
+Today's European research round-up RCH/EUROPE (Additional reporting by Sudip Kar-Gupta; Editing by Mark Heinrich)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer